-Historically, the lion’s share of beauty products have been purchased in brick-and-mortar stores such as department stores, drugstores, and specialty shops.
+Historically, the lion’s share of beauty products have been purchased in-store, such as department stores, drugstores, and specialty shops.

 However, that’s changing rapidly, with online sales projected to make up 48% of the total by 2023.
 This growth in online purchasing was already occurring prior to 2020, and the COVID-19 global pandemic greatly accelerated it.
 Overall, the online channel for beauty in the U.S. grew by 5.6% in 2020, whereas the offline channel contracted by 1.2%, according to Statista.

 But, why is the beauty industry growing?
-And how can online sellers capture market share from brick-and-mortar retailers?
+Moreover, how are online sellers capturing market share from brick-and-mortar retailers?
 Let’s look at some key drivers.

 With many salons closed for months in 2020, there was a significant rise in demand for DIY beauty products, such as peels, masks, and waxing kits.
 This trend is expected to grow, even as salons and spas reopen.

 Clean beauty is another business growth area within the beauty industry to watch.
-Unfortunately, the exact definition is hard to pin down.
-Clean beauty can range from natural product development, to cruelty-free products, to products created with sustainability in mind.
+However, it’s hard to pin down an exact definition for clean beauty.
+In fact, it can range from natural product development, to cruelty-free products, to products created with sustainability in mind.

 Inclusivity is also playing an increasingly important role in the beauty industry.
 Historically, many products allowed for only a limited range of skin tones.
-In recent years, cosmetic brands have become more inclusive, dramatically expanding color options.
+But, in recent years, cosmetic brands have become more inclusive, dramatically expanding color options.